nuckat/tyOverlay/README.md

 - Linux support
 - Optional GUI macro binding for basic HID macro pads (experimental feature intended to support simple custom macro boards with user-friendly key remapping; long-term goal)

 Note: All planned features are long-term goals. tyOverlay is written in C++ and developed as a personal side project, so progress may be slow.
-Please do not expect rapid updates.
+Please do not expect rapid updates as I am suffering from leukemia which ruins my energy levels & makes life including coding harder.
+Thank you for your understanding. :)

 ## Status